-Bulgaria's credit rating is BBB- long scale of Standard & Poor's.
-The last time, on 01.12.2017, it was raised rating from BB+ to BBB with a stable outlook (in 2018 the agency reaffirmed this rating by improving the prospect of a positive one).
-Moody's Investors Service recently raised on 22.07.2011 the credit rating of the Republic of Bulgaria from Baa3 to Baa2 long-term bank deposits and the outlook is stable (in May 2017 the rating was confirmed by agency).
-According to the scale of Fitch, the credit rating of Bulgaria for foreign currency BBB with a stable outlook (last promoted on December 1, 2017 and confirmed in 2018).
+Bulgaria's credit rating is BB + long scale of Standard & Poor's.
+The last time, on 12.12.2014, it was very low rating from BBB- to BB + with a stable outlook (in 2017 the Agency reaffirmed this rating, improving the prospect of positive).
+Moody's Investors Service recently raised on 22.07.2011. the credit rating of the Republic of Bulgaria from Baa3 to Baa2 long-term bank deposits and the outlook is stable (in May 2017 the rating was confirmed by agency).
+According to the scale of Fitch, the credit rating of Bulgaria for foreign currency BBB- with a positive outlook (last confirmed in May 2017 as the prospect being improved from stable to positive).

 Crucial for the Bulgarian macroeconomic and financial stability is the stability and predictability of the exchange rate regime and credibility.
-For now, in society, in general, there is consensus on the need Currency Board and the current fixed exchange rate of the BGN to the EUR be maintained until Bulgaria joins the euro zone (in the middle of 2018, the country apply for joining the ERM II -Single Currency Facility, along with an application for close co-operation with the ECB on banking supervision).
+For now, in society, in general, there is consensus on the need Currency Board and the current fixed exchange rate of the BGN to the euro be maintained until Bulgaria joins the euro zone.
 Also conducted in 2016 a review of the assets and stress tests of banks in the country (and then the insurance and pension companies) should also have a positive effect on the stability of the financial sector.